karls/gocardless-clj/README.md

 # gocardless-clj

-A Clojure library for the GoCardless API.
+A Clojure library for talking to the [GoCardless](https://gocardless.com) API.

+GoCardless is an online payments provider, leveraging the direct debit network in the UK (BACS) and European Union (SEPA) for low-cost bank-to-bank payments.

 ## Status